 There is a distinct difference in our approach to web design for B2C (business-to-consumer) projects versus our web design philosophy for B2B (business-to-business) projects.
 One of the key differences in user behaviour:

-- B2B customers are more likely to request additional information and arrange a meeting or phone call before making a purchase on behalf of their business.
+- B2B purchases are more likely to request additional information and arrange a meeting or phone call before making a purchase on behalf of their business.

-- B2C consumers are much more likely to make an impulse buy based on a well-designed website or call to action (CTA).
+- B2C target audiences are much more likely to make an impulse buy based on a well-designed website or call to action (CTA).
 These impulse buys (or conversions) happen without ever making contact with the website owner or salesperson.

-User behaviour and buying habits are just two of the many details we consider in our approach to B2C website development for business-to-consumer projects.
+User behaviour and buying habits are just two of the many details we consider in our approach to B2B and B2C website development projects.

 B2C Web Form Design is Critical Success